elasekness/RNASeq_workshop/Day3.md

 	ColData = data.frame(row.names=1, c("wt1", "wt2", "pqse1", "pqse2"), Condition=c("wt", "wt", "pqse", "pqse"))

 > `pqse` is our treatment that will be compared against our wild-type, `wt` control. <br>
-> `row.names=1` specifies that the first column of data should be as the row names.
+> `row.names=1` assigns that the first column of data (gene names) as the row names.
 Without this, R would create numerical row names. <br>

 ## Create the DESeqDataSet object.

 We will load the data from the txi object and the `ColData` table into the DESEqDataSet object.
-We also specify that the design forumala can be found in the column entitled `Condition` in  our `ColData` table.
+We will also specify that the design formula can be found in the column entitled `Condition` in  our `ColData` table.

 	dds = DESeqDataSetFromTximport(txi, ColData, ~Condition)